 - driving while intoxicated

 The accident scene may need to be recreated and witness testimony introduced to determine if and to what extent each party contributed to the accident.
-If you were not responsible for the accident, an experienced car accident attorney will know exactly how to best defend any claims against the plaintiff for shared blame.
+If you were not responsible for the accident, an experienced car accident attorney will know precisely how best to defend any claims against the plaintiff for shared blame.
 A Missouri pedestrian settled their claim for $250,000 after being injured by a small pick-up truck.
-They were not in a crosswalk and visibility was poor at the time.
+They were not in a crosswalk, and visibility was poor at the time.
 Even though they shared part of the liability, facts showed that the driver bore the brunt of it.

-Injuries to a pedestrian vary greatly depending on the height and weight of the vehicle as well as the speed at which it was traveling.
-Most of the time the initial impact is to an adult’s lower legs causing the upper body to jerk forward onto the hood and windshield.
-If the car is traveling at a low speed then the pedestrian will remain on the hood and then drop to the ground when the car stops.
+Injuries to a pedestrian vary greatly depending on the height and weight of the vehicle, as well as the speed at which it was traveling.
+Most of the time, the initial impact is on an adult’s lower legs causing the upper body to jerk forward onto the hood and windshield.
+If the car is traveling at a low speed, then the pedestrian will remain on the hood and then drop to the ground when the vehicle stops.
 Higher speeds mean more contact injuries as the body bounces on the hood of the car.
-At very high speeds the force of the impact can cause a person to fly over the vehicle causing even more injury as they hit the ground.
+At very high speeds, the force of the impact can cause a person to fly over the vehicle causing even more injury as they hit the ground.
 Head trauma, bone fractures, and lacerations are all common injuries seen with pedestrian accidents.

-The group with the highest risk of being hit by a car is elementary aged children.
+The group with the highest risk of being hit by a car is elementary-aged children.
 Their small size and unpredictable behavior make them a target for pedestrian accidents.
-There is a higher duty of care expected in regards to children, and drivers should proceed with a greater degree of caution when in an area where children are known to be.
-If your child is injured by a motor vehicle retain a Missouri car accident attorney as quickly as possible.
+There is a higher duty of care expected in regards to children, and drivers should proceed with a higher degree of caution when in an area where children are known to be.
+If your child is injured by a motor vehicle, retain a Missouri car accident attorney as quickly as possible.
 Injuries sustained by kids hit by a car may need extensive medical care and long term therapy.

 The Reasonable Person Standard